Social Media for Car Dealerships That Sells

 +

 Social media for car dealerships means using platforms like Facebook, Instagram, TikTok, and YouTube to market inventory, generate leads, and build customer relationships before a shopper ever visits the lot.
-Over 95% of vehicle buyers start their research online, which means your social presence is often the first impression your store makes.
+Over 95% of vehicle buyers start their research online, so your social presence is often the first impression your store makes.

 Dealerships that treat social media as optional are handing pre-qualified buyers to competitors who show up in the feed instead.
 The cost of inaction compounds every month you wait.